sombriks/my-cpp-handbook/exercises/0005-functions/README.md

 }
 ```

-For this example, you can use the [Make][make] tool and then run the generated
+For this example, we can use the [Make][make] tool and then run the generated
 binary:

 ```bash